 Through challenging selections from fiction and non-fiction genres, students engage in intensive discussions that lead to a deeper appreciation of the written word.
 Writing skills emphasize accuracy of expression as well as the development of vocabulary improvement and information literacy.
-Students develop a broad range of research skills, synthesizing multiple sources of information and citing sources according to the Modern Language Association (MLA).
+Students develop a broad range of research skills, synthesizing multiple sources of information and citing credible, reliable sources according to the Modern Language Association (MLA).
 Both small group and whole class discussions are student-led allowing students to clearly and effectively communicate their ideas in an authentic conversation.

 To fulfill diploma requirements, 4 units of credit must be accumulated.
-Please see our Curriculum Guide for course descriptions.
+Please see our Curriculum Guide for course descriptions and program requirements.

-English Department electives create engaging and authentic environments that offer real-world experience.
+English Department electives create engaging and authentic environments that offer hands-on and relevant real-world experiences.
 Our graduates are well-prepared for fields in Communications and Journalism based on their experience in the English classroom and participation in English electives.

 Please visit AP & Early College Credit (Dual Enrollment) for details and to see a complete listing of both AP and Early College Credit Courses available.

-Each senior participates in The Senior Project, a semester-long capstone experience, which is supported through the second half of a student’s senior English class.
+Each senior participates in The Senior Capstone, a semester-long academic research experience, which is supported through the second half of a student’s senior English class.
 Please visit Senior Project for more details about this unique learning opportunity.